 You will also need to do your flights research so you can book the best value flights and travel safely and in style.
 If you want to find a great deal on flight tickets then give our partner company Flights 360 a call on 01892 543943 or email [email protected]

 You will also need to make sure that you have appropriate travel insurance in place before you travel.
-If you want a great gap travel insurance policy to cover all sorts of amazing gap year activities then check out our worldwide travel insurance policy designed specifically for gap travellers.
+If you want a great gap travel insurance policy to cover all sorts of amazing gap year activities then check out our worldwide travel insurance page designed specifically for gap travellers.

 Researching health and safety information is a great way to prepare for your gap year.
 Make sure you visit your GP in advance of departure and research how to stay safe.
 The Foreign and Commonwealth Office have set up a safety advice scheme called 'know before you go' which is a good place for further advice about safety when travelling.